felipemarkson/Monteiro2022Results/README.md

 # Monteiro2022Results

-The Mathematical model can be found on [HCEstimator.jl](https://github.com/felipemarkson/HCEstimator.jl)
+The Mathematical model can be found in [HCEstimator.jl](https://github.com/felipemarkson/HCEstimator.jl)

 ## Scenarios: